Francesco Gonzaga (bishop of Mantua): Bishop

-On 26 October 1587, he was appointed during the papacy of Pope Sixtus V as Bishop of Cefalù.
+On 26 October 1587, Pope Sixtus V appointed Gonzaga Bishop of Cefalù.

 On 15 November 1587, he was consecrated bishop by Alessandro Andreasi, Bishop of Mantova, with Jacopo Roveglio, Bishop of Feltre, and Matteo Brumani, Titular Bishop of Nicomedia, serving as co-consecrators.
+There he was engaged in implementing the Tridentine decrees.
+In 1589 he was principal consecrator of Juan Corrionero as Bishop of Catania.